 A Chipolo CARD Spot location goes stale when no Apple device passes within Bluetooth range to relay its signal.
-A gap of an hour in a suburb is normal, but one past a week usually means the sealed battery is at end of life.
+Long gaps usually mean a quiet relay area, a shielded wallet, or a sealed battery near end of life.

 Seeing “Last seen 8 hours ago” on a Chipolo CARD Spot location is rarely a fault.
 According to Chipolo’s last-known-location support page, a Spot-model card updates only when a Find My device sees it.
 This guide explains what delay is normal and how to force a refresh.